redskelion/Art356/MyProject1/project1info.md

 ## Project Description

-This project is a Pokemon TCG randomizer made with p5.js.
-The user first clicks the coin to randomly decide who goes first.
-After that, the user can draw cards.
-The program randomly chooses an Active Pokemon for the user and opponent and gives the user four random cards.
+My project is a Pokemon TCG randomizer.
+I chose this since there are multiple randomized functions such as flipping the coin to see who goes first and who goes second, as well as giving you and the bot a random pokemon, and you a random  hand.

 ## How to Use